FAFSA on the Web

 The Free Application for Federal Student Aid (FAFSA) is the only financial aid form required by the College, and it can be completed online.
 Hood College's school code is 002076.
 Call 1-800-4FED-AID if you have questions about FAFSA on the Web.

 Electronic signatures speed up the processing of your FAFSA.
-If students and their parents want to sign your application online, it is important to apply for a PIN now at www.pin.ed.gov.
-With this pin, students and parents can sign the FAFSA, check the status of the application, correct FAFSA information, reapply for financial aid, view information about federal loans and grants you received, and conduct other business with the U.S. Department of Education.
+Both students and parents will need an FSA ID, a username and password combination.
+With an FSA ID students and parents can sign the FAFSA, check the status of the application, correct FAFSA information, reapply for financial aid, view information about federal loans and grants, and conduct other business with the U.S. Department of Education.
+Click here to obtain your "FSA ID".

 FSA for Students